 - Pros and cons

-The average test score is based on results for models tested between October 2016 and December 2019 that are still currently available.
-The customer score and brand reliability rating are based on a Which? member survey conducted in October 2019 of 453 Miele owners.
-The customer score is based on customer satisfaction and whether members would recommend the brand to a friend, and reliability is based on members' experience of that brand.
-Table last updated in December 2019.
+The average test score is based on results for all models we've tested that are still currently available.
+The customer score and estimated average lifespan are based on a Which? member survey conducted in September 2020 of 682 Miele owners.
+The customer score is based on customer satisfaction and whether members would recommend the brand to a friend.
+Table last updated in December 2020.

 How much do Miele washing machines cost?

 It's hard to deny that Miele washing machines are expensive.
 The cheapest will set you back around £600, but it's easy to find models that cost well over £1,000.
 The average price paid by Which? members in 2018 was £772.

 If you want to buy a Miele, look for one that has a free market-leading parts-and-labour warranty thrown in.
 Many have five-year or even 10-year parts-and-labour warranties as standard, but not all, so do check before you buy.
 And with such high prices, shop around before you commit – hunt down an online deal and, if you can, wait for the sales before paying more than £1,000 for a Miele washing machine.

 We've analysed the most common faults typed into Google for Miele washing machines.
 If their Miele washing machine is not working properly, the problems that owners report include:

 Top-of-the-range Miele washing machines will be the best of breed for energy and carry the A+++ label, have room inside for a large (but not gargantuan) 9kg of cottons and will spin the living daylights out of wet clothes at 1,600rpm.

 Features to look for include TwinDos, Miele's way of pre-loading your machine with liquid detergent.
 And QuickPowerWash, which is claimed to wash powerfully and effectively in just one hour.